Correlation Between Davis Commodities and Vanguard Consumer

 Strong

-Over the last 90 days Vanguard Sumer Staples has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Vanguard Sumer Staples are ranked lower than 4 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong basic indicators, Vanguard Consumer is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Davis Commodities and Vanguard Consumer Volatility Contrast